 Afterbrexit.tech is an entirely voluntary endeavour run by one woman (me).
 I receive no compensation or funding for the site or for the research which goes into it.
-If it does help you, you are welcome to donate to support my work on open source privacy.
-I also consult with digital projects and businesses on the impact of Brexit on their future operations, and you can hire me to do so for yours.
+If it does help you, you are welcome to buy me a coffee.
+I also partner with Taso Advisory to provide consultancy services for companies seeking to understand Brexit’s impact on their future operations, and you can hire me to do so for yours.

 How this site came to be